GOFUVI/seasonder-rest/README.md

 7. [run.R Script Explanation](#runr-script-explanation)

 ## Introduction
-This repository provides a REST API and configuration management for the SeaSondeR package.
+This repository provides a Docker Image to build a container with the [SeaSondeR package](https://github.com/GOFUVI/SeaSondeR) preinstaled, along with a REST API and configuration management for the SeaSondeR package.
 It facilitates updating settings, processing input files, and serving computed radial metrics via a set of HTTP endpoints.

 ## Installation
 You can either build the Docker image locally or pull the pre-built image from Docker Hub.